JEr1yAnalst/CAPSTONE-PROJECT-sentiment-analysis/README.md

 # MODELLING AND DEPLOYMENT

-In the context of engagement prediction, the approach involves several key steps: data splitting for training, testing, and validation, followed by the training and evaluation of various models.
+In the context of engagement prediction, the approach involves several key steps: data splitting for training, testing, followed by the training and evaluation of various models.

-To build our Classifier and predictive system the various models listed below;
+To build our Classifier and predictive system we explored the various models listed below;

  1. Logistic Regression with TF-IDF
  2. Naive Bayes